Stanford Internet Observatory: Targeted legal attacks

 Disinformation research groups, including the Stanford Internet Observatory, having reported on such topics as the 2020 stolen election claims and COVID-19 vaccine misinformation, had been under attack by GOP resources accusing them of colluding with the US Government and social media outlets of censoring conservative voices.
 The GOP-led House Judiciary Committee subpoenaed Stanford University for any records or emails with government officials and social media platforms.
 In May 2023, America First Legal sued SIO and other researchers in Louisiana, aiming to bring down the "censorship-industrial complex".
 A Texas lawsuit filed by anti-vaccine advocates alleged their social media posts were flagged or removed in what it called mass censorship.

 These legal cases have cost Stanford millions of dollars in legal expenses and have distracted researchers from their work.
 A Stanford spokesperson said: "Stanford remains deeply concerned about efforts, including lawsuits and congressional investigations, that chill freedom of inquiry and undermine legitimate and much needed academic research — both at Stanford and across academia."

-On June 26, 2024, the US Supreme Court ruled in favor of the Stanford Internet Observatory, and any other groups, communicating with the government with the aim of stemming the spread of falsehoods online.
+On June 26, 2024, in the case Murthy v.
+Missouri, the US Supreme Court ruled in favor of the Stanford Internet Observatory, and any other groups, communicating with the government with the aim of stemming the spread of falsehoods online.
+On July 1, 2026 the lawsuit by America First Legal was dismissed.